 But were you aware Dalí also wrote two works of fiction?

-The first being his autobiography, The Secret Life of Salvador Dali; a refreshing read that scholars say has a very loose relationship to the truth.
+The first being his autobiography, The Secret Life of Salvador Dali; a refreshing read that scholars say has little to do with the truth.

-The second was the novel Hidden Faces, a story of the dazzling intrigues among a circle of eccentric aristocrats.
+The second was his novel Hidden Faces, a story of the dazzling intrigues among a circle of eccentric aristocrats.

 Consider trying out an alternate set of creative muscles.